jtdaugherty/brick/README.md

 Getting Started
 ---------------

-This package is expected to build on GHC 7.8.3.

 The best way to get started is to build, run, and read the source for the various demonstration programs in the `programs/` directory.
 This will help you get to know the library and what it can do.
 There is also